 There are many other points to make about women in Japan.
 They play an important role in Japanese history and society.
 Although Japan has looked down on women in the past, nowadays they hold the power in their hands.

-Unfortunately, gender inequality happens all over the world, just like the racial problems and those from different social classes.
-Japanese women bounce back and fight for their goals instead of regretting situations.
+Unfortunately, gender inequality occurs worldwide, just like racial issues and those of different social classes.
+Japanese women overcome challenges and fight for their goals instead of lamenting the situations.

 Complaining is not part of Japanese culture, one of the main reasons for success is to act instead of complaining.
 What do you think of this matter?
 Complement the article with your comments and share with friends.